Frommers.com Frommers.com

 Just about everywhere a traveler will venture, one will find shops carrying antique artifacts from keys to heirloom furniture; Budapest antiques shops have something to please every shopping buff.

 Nevertheless, when shopping for antiques, you should know that Hungary forbids the export of items that are designated "cultural treasures."
-All antiques over 50 years old need to follow a process.
-First the antique must be shown to an expert for valuation purposes.
-To receive the valuation certificate, you will need to present the object or a minimum of five photographs of it and the charge of valuation is a percentage of the item's price.
+All antiques more than 50 years old need to follow a process.
+First, the antique must be shown to an expert for valuation purposes.
+To receive the valuation certificate, you will need to present the object, or a minimum of five photographs of it, and the charge of valuation is a percentage of the item's price.
 After you have the valuation certificate, you must then receive a permit issued by the appropriate official government office: For paintings, it is the Hungarian National Gallery; for furniture, the Museum of Applied Arts; and all other objects, the Cultural Inheritance Office.
 The entire process can take up to 4 weeks to complete.
-Unless noted otherwise, the antiques shops and galleries below have standard Monday to Friday hours of 10am to 6pm and Saturday from 10am to 2pm.
-The most celebrated street for art and antiques is Falk Miksa utca where more than 20 shops and galleries are filled to the brim with collectables of all varieties; some shops specialize in particular items, while others are generalists.
-As you stroll through the city, you will no doubt find other isolated antiques shops as well.

 The Ecseri Flea Market also deserves mention here, as numerous private antiques dealers operate booths at this one-of-a-kind open-air market.
 As with all flea markets, the quality and selection are never consistent, so it is just luck of timing in finding a real bargain.
 Take your chances for the fun of it; it may be your lucky day.